-Now we state the main theorem in this section that proves the convergence of empirical process to its mean field limit. \begin{theorem} Let $|\cdot |$ denote the Euclidean norm in $\mathbb{R}^{K+1}$.
+Now we state the main theorem in this section that proves the convergence of empirical process to its mean field limit. \begin{theorem}[Functional Law of Large Numbers] Let $|\cdot |$ denote the Euclidean norm in $\mathbb{R}^{K+1}$.
 Under Assumption~\ref{assumption}, suppose that $Y_{0}^{N}\xrightarrow{p} y_0$, then we have for any $\epsilon>0$ and $t_0>0$,

 Here $y_t=(y_t(0),\cdots,y_t(K))$, where $y_{t}(k)=\int_{0}^{1}dy_{t}(r,k)$ for $k=0,\cdots,K$.
 And $y_t$ is the unique solution to the following differential equation starting at $y_0$

 where $b:[0,1]^{K+1}\rightarrow \mathbb{R}^{K+1}$ is a vector field satisfies